 Any changes to the author list after submission, such as a change in the order of the authors, or the deletion or addition of authors, need to be approved by every author.

 The authors warrant that the manuscript is original and contains no matter which is defamatory or is otherwise unlawful or which invades individual privacy or infringes any proprietary right or any statutory copyright.

 Journal of Current Chemical and Pharmaceutical Sciences accepts manuscripts only via Indian S Press (TSI.s Secure Online Manuscript Submission System).

 Corresponding author or designee must be able to provide manuscript as complete word-processor and PDF files including text, tables, graphics for online submission.
-Any help regarding online submission will provide at [email protected]
+Any help regarding online submission will provide

 An author has to provide following items during submission:

 A.Manuscript: The author should submit complete manuscript including text, tables, graphics in both word processor and PDF files.